LIST OF ALL REAL ESTATE COMMISSION FEES

 - Video production – prices vary considerably and are payable directly to the videographer via an invoice addressed to you or to the agent.
 The agent must disclose any commission added but most just pass the actual fee on.

 - Full market valuation – upwards of around $700 payable directly to an independently chosen registered valuer via an invoice addressed to you.
-The valuation must be addressed to you.
+The valuation must be addressed to you if you need to rely on it at a later date.

-- Advertising – can range from around $600 to $10,000+ although $1000-$2000 is common.
+Advertising – can range from around $600 to $10,000+ although $1000-$2000 is common.
 Advertising is payable directly to the advertiser via invoice addressed directly to you or your agent.
-Ask to see the invoice because any mark-up by an agent must be disclosed to you.

 Real Estate Agent's obligation to the vendor